 “Create a work environment for your kids that gets them excited to sit down,” she said.

 Paint a table or desk their favorite color so they look forward to sitting there, said Bodge.
 If you don’t have the space for a new workstation, you may want to look into lap desks.
 Bodge recommends foldable desks where the table and legs can be folded down when it’s not in use.

 Typical classroom supply needs won’t be much different this fall, said Bodge.
 Make sure they have all of the work supplies they may need, like a backpack, binders, a printer, stapler, highlighters, pens and pencils.

-Some schools may have a mask mandate for students, and the first week of in-person classes will make or break it, said Bodge.
+Some schools may have a mask mandate for students, said Bodge.
 She recommends packing extra masks and clipping hand sanitizer onto a backpack for easy access.
 You’ll also want to purchase individual supplies that may otherwise be communal, like scissors, paperclips or highlighters, she added.

 If your kids are physically going back to school, have a safety conversation, said Bodge.
 Remind them that it's important to wash their hands frequently and sanitize after touching high-contact areas, like door handles.
 Talk to your kids about peer pressure from other students who may not wear a mask or say it's not cool to wear one.
 Bodge says it's important to be honest with your kids about the risks of infecting others, including family.
 "Tell them what you think will resonate."

 “If your child has elected to go back to school, that means they want to be there, and they have to do what it takes to be there — just make sure you bring it up in a way that will resonate with them,” said Bodge.

 Get essential money news & money moves with the Easy Money newsletter.